 For me, stacking cooldown reduction early game is imperative.
 Chronos' Pendant grants decent magical power as well as nearly halves your cooldowns when paired with Shoes of Focus.
 This means no more of those disgusting 10-18 second cooldowns on your abilities.
 This is usually my second item.

 Soul Reaver is excellent on Isis because her kit contains heavy-hitting spells that are hard to miss with due to their large areas.
-Try and sync your Reaver's passive with your Spirit Ball or Circle of Protection for maximum effect.
+Try and sync your Reaver's passive with your Spirit Ball or Circle Of Protection for maximum effect.
 Wing Gust doesn't work so well because it only activates on the first gust that hits.

 Using your spells should always be part of your escape tactic, so if you're low on hp and on the run, Bancroft's added magical power should give you the boost you need to make the enemy think twice.
 In addition, it works beautifully with your ultimate, allowing you to increase the damage of your ult the more health you lose, which simultaneously charges it up.
 Works best if the enemy has a lot of melee.